 Sir Peter Lampl, Chairman of the Education Endowment Foundation.

-The new National Tutoring Programme has been designed and developed through collaboration with key charities in the education sector – the Education Endowment Foundation, Teach First, Sutton Trust, Impetus, and Nesta.
+The National Tutoring Programme was designed and developed through collaboration with key charities in the education sector – the Education Endowment Foundation, Teach First, Sutton Trust, Impetus, and Nesta and we would like to thank these organisations for leading the NTP in its pilot year, in the face of many challenges.
+There have been plenty of positive learnings from this year which will help develop an even stronger programme to reach many more young people next year.

 What does this mean for Action Tutoring?